2015 Speedway Grand Prix of Finland

-The 2015 FIM Finnish Speedway Grand Prix was the second race of the 2015 Speedway Grand Prix season.
+The 2015 FIM Finnish Speedway Grand Prix was the second round of the 2015 Speedway Grand Prix season (the world championship).
 It took place on May 16 at the Ratina Stadium in Tampere, Finland.
+It was the second edition of the Speedway Grand Prix of Finland.

 Riders

 The Speedway Grand Prix Commission nominated Timo Lahti as the wild card, and Nike Lunna and Jiri Nieminen both as Track Reserves.

 Results

 The Grand Prix was won by Nicki Pedersen, who beat Tai Woffinden, Andreas Jonsson and Jarosław Hampel in the final.
 Despite finishing second, Woffinden top scored in the meeting and became the new world championship leader.